itaysp/ptouch_bot/README.md

 libusb-1.0-0-dev libgd-dev autopoint autoconf git gawk
 ```

+## Printing from Linux

-## Get a utility to print from a linux machine
+We need to build this utility in oder to print from a linux machine

 ```console
 cd ~